-Lake Regional Health System recently published “Currents: A Report to the Community.”
+Lake Regional Health System has published “Currents: A Report to the Community.”
 The annual report covers fiscal year 2020, which began May 2019 and ended April 2020.

 The last two months of the fiscal year marked the beginning of the COVID-19 pandemic.
 Lake Regional Health System moved quickly to deliver the health care the community needed.